 An adult patient should be accepted for admission by the Mental Health Trust responsible for care where the person is usually resident.33 If a service user considers themselves to be resident at an address (e.g. at a hostel or other temporary residence), then this should be accepted as the individual's usual residence.
-Acceptance for admission should not be subject to proof of address (e.g. a tenancy agreement or utility bill).
+Acceptance for admission should not be subject to proof of address (e.g., a tenancy agreement or utility bill).
+If the person's place of residence is unknown or they cannot provide an address, then the Mental Health Trust closest to where the person has been assessed should accept the admission.
+Prisons are not a place of residence.
+Any treatment provided by a Mental Health Trust to a prisoner must be discounted when considering which Trust is responsible for ongoing mental health care and treatment.
+This means that upon release the prisoner would be deemed to be a resident in accordance with their assigned/chosen residency upon release.